-The 160 hectares of woodlands on the Gatley Estate are typical of many lowland estates; a number of woods of varying sizes with high amenity value and significant areas of semi-natural broadleaf woodland as well as productive conifer stands.
+The 400 acres of woodlands on the Gatley Estate are typical of many lowland estates with woods of varying sizes, often challenging access, a range of species and high amenity value

 The objectives of management have been to maximise timber production whilst maintaining the amenity value, improving biodiversity and ensuring the continued success of the pheasant shoot.
-The more productive stands have been improved through a programme of selective thinning and felling and, in order to maximise timber revenues, the estate is independently certified under the UK Woodland Assurance Scheme.
+The more productive compartments have been improved through a programme of selective thinning and felling and, in order to maximise timber revenues, the Estate is certified under the UK Woodland Assurance Scheme.

-- 9 kilometres of ride management work with the aim of improving woodland bird and butterfly habitat
+- 9 kilometres of ride management work with the aim of improving the habitat for woodland birds and butterflies.